EC528-Fall-2024/automation-snowflake-harness/README.md

   - Users and Roles
   - Data Warehouses
 - CI/CD pipeline configuration using Harness for managing different deployment environments (development, staging, production).
-- Secure handling of credentials and role-based access control.
+- Secure handling of credentials with role-based access control policies.
+- Integration of Snowflake Cortex and ML capabilities for classification and forecasting.

 ### **Out-of-Scope Features**:
-- Real-time data streaming to Snowflake.
+- Real-time data streaming or ingestion processes.
 - Data integration solutions beyond database and resource management.

 ---